Robbie Grossman Preview, Player Props: Rangers vs. Astros

 Astros Pitching Rankings

+- The 9.1 strikeouts per nine innings put together by the Astros pitching staff ranks seventh in the league.

-- The Astros have the seventh-ranked team ERA across all MLB pitching staffs (3.94).
+- The Astros have a 3.96 team ERA that ranks sixth across all MLB pitching staffs.

-- Astros pitchers combine to surrender 170 total home runs at a clip of 1.2 per game (to rank 18th in baseball).

-- The righty last pitched on Tuesday against the Boston Red Sox, when he threw 5 2/3 innings, allowing two earned runs while giving up five hits.
+- His last time out came on Wednesday against the Boston Red Sox, when the left-hander went six innings, surrendering two earned runs while giving up five hits.

-- The 28-year-old has put up an ERA of 3.49, with 6.7 strikeouts per nine innings, in 20 games this season.
-Opponents are hitting .260 against him.

 © 2023 Data Skrive.
 All rights reserved.